CAPE BRETON - SYDNEY

 • Annual family medicine resident-education weekend

-• Exam preparation (written and practical) for LMCC Part II and the CFPC Family Medicine certification exam
+• Exam preparation (written and practical) for the CFPC Family Medicine certification exam

 Clinical experiences